 ‘I understand that you don’t want me to do this because it will upset you AND I am going to do it anyway because it is important to me’

 The ‘and’ is really important.
 If you use a ‘but’ in the middle of the sentence, then you are undermining the other person’s emotions and/or intentions in order to make your decision seem easier or more right.
 If you are using an ‘and’, you are including the conflict within your state and explicitly using this to inform your intention.

 The essence of what you are trying to achieve here is that heartfulness includes our desires and needs as individuals and our desires and needs as a group.
 If you go too far towards one or another you end up with selfishness or co-dependency.

-If this is something that you would like to learn about in more detail, I would recommend the book, ‘Having Difficult Conversations’.
+If this is something that you would like to learn about in more detail, I would recommend the book, ‘Difficult Conversations: How to Discuss What Matters Most’ by Douglas Stone, Bruce Patton and Sheila Heen.
 It’s a game-changer.

 Know that your feelings are valid and that you are worthy of your desires.
 Find people who accept you, validate you and love you for who you are.